millerk22/emc2-labs/EMC2-Labs-Winter/lab18.rst

 * **Unsupervised learning**: Uses algorithms to find patterns or anomalies in existing data.
 * **Reinforcement learning**: A type of simulation where an agent learns by interacting with an environment.
 The agent gets feedback through rewards or penalties.

 This lab covers one form of unsupervised learning called clustering.
 There are many different clustering algorithms, but we will be focusing on one called K-Means.
+If you are planning on going into ACME or Computer Science, you will likely have the opportunity to learn more about K-Means and other similar algorithms.

 For this lab, we will be using the Iris dataset, which is a classic machine learning dataset made in the 1930s.
 It contains 50 samples each of three different species of the Iris flower: Setosa, Virginica, and Versicolor.
 Each flower has length and width measurements for petals and sepals.